Rolando McClain: 2008

-2009 season
+2009

 During his junior year in 2009, McClain had 105 tackles including 14.5 tackles for loss, four sacks, fourteen quarterback hurries, two interceptions, three passes broken up, and a forced fumble.
 He was named Football Writers Association of America (FWAA) National Defensive Player of the Week for his performance against Kentucky in early October.
 Following the SEC Championship Game, Rolando was named SEC Defensive Player of the Year, and a first-team All-SEC selection.

 On December 7, 2009, McClain was announced as the winner of the 2009 Lambert Award for the best collegiate linebacker.
 He is the first Alabama linebacker to win the Lambert Award since its inception in 1991.
 A day later, he was also awarded the 2009 Dick Butkus Award, being only the second Crimson Tide player to do so (along with Derrick Thomas in 1988).
 He was recognized a unanimous first-team All-American, after being named to the first teams of the American Football Coaches Association, Associated Press, Football Writers Association of America, Sporting News, and Walter Camp Football Foundation.

 On January 11, 2010, a few days after winning the BCS National Championship, McClain decided to forgo his senior year at Alabama and enter the 2010 NFL Draft.